 Recordkeeping – Robust recordkeeping and documentation processes should be in place to support accuracy of information for administered doses to ensure safety at all times especially during transitions of care (i.e. patient entering or being discharged from hospital or correctional institution, guest dosing).

 Patient Agreements – A written agreement serves as best practice to outline expectations and prevent miscommunication.

 Transfer of Custody – If methadone doses are transferred to a prescriber for administration, policies and procedures should be in place to ensure documentation of receipt, administration and daily reconciliation of doses.

 Education and Training — Pharmacists dispensing buprenorphine/naloxone and methadone should be familiar with the principles and guidelines outlined in CAMH’s Opioid Agonist Maintenance Treatment: A Pharmacist’s Guide to Methadone and Buprenorphine for Opioid Use Disorder.
-For pharmacies dispensing methadone, the Designated Manager (DM) must be trained in methadone via the CAMH Opioid Dependence Treatment Core Course or comparable course within six months of beginning a methadone practice.
+For pharmacies dispensing methadone, the Designated Manager (DM) must be trained in methadone via the CAMH Opioid Use Disorder Treatment Course or comparable course within six months of beginning a methadone practice.
 In addition to the DM, within one year, at least one staff pharmacist must complete these training requirements.
 Training must be updated at a minimum of every 5 years.
 Ideally all pharmacists providing buprenorphine/naloxone and methadone services should have knowledge of the best evidence and relevant clinical practice guidelines.
 It is the DM’s responsibility to inform all pharmacists working in a pharmacy, including relief pharmacists, if that pharmacy provides OAT services.